dannymichel/ghs/README.md

 - **bin/ghs.js**: Entry point for the CLI tool.
 - **lib/config.js**: Handles loading and saving configuration.
-- **lib/gpg.js**: Functions for exporting, analyzing, saving, creating, and setting default GPG keys.
+- **lib/gpg.js**: Functions for exporting, analyzing, saving, creating, setting default, and deleting GPG keys.
 - **lib/ssh.js**: Functions for managing SSH keys.
 - **lib/git.js**: Functions for cloning repositories and switching accounts.
 - **lib/prompts.js**: User prompts for various operations.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for any

+ improvements or bug fixes.

 ## License